f5devcentral/f5-velos-training/docs/velos_security.rst

 Audit Logging
 ============

-F5OS has the ability to log all configuration changes and access to the F5OS layer in audit logs.
+F5OS can log all configuration changes and access to the F5OS layer in audit logs.
 In versions prior to F5OS-C 1.6.0, all access and configuration changes for the system controller layer are logged in one of two separate **audit.log** files.
 The files reside in the in one of the following paths in the F5OS filesystem when logged in as root; **/var/F5/controller/log/audit.log** or **/var/log/audit/audit.log**.
 If you are logged into the F5OS CLI as admin, then the actual paths are simplified to **log/controller/audit.log** and **/log/host/audit/audit.log** for the system controller layer.

 In versions prior to F5OS-C 1.6.0, all access and configuration changes for the chassis partition layer are logged in one of two separate **audit.log** files.
 The files reside in the in one of the following paths in the F5OS filesystem when logged in as root on the system controller; **/var/F5/partition<ID#>/log/audit.log** or **/var/log/audit/audit.log**.
 If you are logged into the F5OS CLI as admin, then the actual paths are simplified to **log/audit.log** and **/log/host/audit/audit.log** for the system controller layer.